 After making the decision to study overseas, the next important question is where.
-Many international students claim that they chose the city they want to study even before choosing the course or university.
+Many international students claim that they chose the city they want to study in even before choosing the course or university.

 A few key factors to take into consideration before deciding where you want to go should be affordability, availability of jobs, and diversity.

 Taking this into account, we have compiled a list of the 5 best student cities in the UK for Indian students.
 Whether you love the peace and tranquillity of the suburbs or the craze and energy of the metropolitans, we have you covered.